What is Selenium? Getting started with Automation Testing

 Below are some advantages / merits of using Selenium WebDriver:

-• Resolved the issues with Selenium V1 like dialogs barrier, pop-ups, file download, file upload etc.
+• Resolved the issues with Selenium V1, like dialog barriers, pop-ups, file download, file upload, etc.

 Demerits of Selenium WebDriver

-Below are the major challenges that were with Selenium WebDriver:
+Below are the major challenges that were encountered with Selenium WebDriver:

 • Generating detailed test reports is exhausting and mostly impossible.